Deaod/NewCTF/README.md

 ## Installation

-1. Copy NewCTF.u into System folder
+1. Copy NewCTF.u and SpawnControl.u into System folder
 1. Add to `ServerPackage`s
 1. Set Gamemode to NewCTF.NewCTF